stomp/stomp-spec/src/stomp-specification-1.1.md

 #### SUBSCRIBE id Header

-You MUST specify an `id` header to uniquely identify the subscription within the STOMP connection session.
+An `id` header must be included in the frame to uniquely identify the subscription within the STOMP connection session.
 Since a single connection can have multiple open subscriptions with a broker, the `id` header allows the client and broker to relate subsequent `ACK`, `NACK` or `UNSUBSCRIBE` frames to the original